Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/about.md

 We run academic talks in the department on a weekly basis, where you can learn about the research of current lecturers, PhD students, and other guest speakers.

+We also help organise the Warwick Imperial Conference (WIMP), where guest speakers from Warwick and Imperial present their research.

 <br/>

 ---